Sensei's Anime Gallery

 True to my screen name, I’m a teacher, a college professor to be specific.
 I’ve taught on the college level since 1973, mostly entry-level writing courses, but I have offered as many courses in folklore and world mythology as my various employers could justify.
 I’ve written some books and lots of articles on fairy tales, contemporary legends, and superstitions.

-After my retirement from full-time teaching, my wife and I recently moved house from the area of the Northeast US where I'd lived for nearly a quarter of a century to a development so remote from the rest of the world that we simply call it “Cephiro.”
+After my retirement from full-time teaching, my wife and I moved house to a development so remote from the rest of the world that we simply call it "Cephiro."

-My first cel (from Cardcaptor Sakura ) came to me from eBay in July 2000, and for several years I specialized in art from this series almost exclusively.
-As I learned more about anime and art, though, my tastes broadened, and, starting in 2004, I started collecting from a wider range of shows.
-However, I’d have to say that I remain committed to the mahou shoujo genre, while adding to it art from other series that are strongly influenced by legend or folktale.
+My first cel (from Cardcaptor Sakura ) came to me in July 2000.
+As I learned more about anime and art, though, my tastes broadened, and I started collecting from a wider range of shows.
+However, I remain committed to the mahou shoujo genre, along with other series that are influenced by legend or folktale.

 I'm a scholar, so I annotate the items I collect.
 When I can, I say what is going on at this exact moment.
 This may include plot spoilers, but since animation art represents images in motion, it’s impossible to appreciate a single “frozen” picture without knowing what came before and what’s to come next.
 In addition, when I’m aware of a sequence-mate in another online gallery, I include a link.